KennyLowe/architecture-center/docs/microservices/logging-monitoring.md

 }
 ```

 We don't need to include the correlation ID in the logging statements, because that's done automatically by the middleware function.
-This makes the logging code cleaner, and reduces the chance that a devloper will forget to include the correlation ID.
-And because all of the logging statements use the abstract `ILogger` interface, it would be easy to change where the logs are written, or to replace the logger implementation entirely.
+This makes the logging code cleaner, and reduces the chance that a developer will forget to include the correlation ID.
+And because all of the logging statements use the abstract `ILogger` interface, it would be easy to replace the logger implementation.

 > [!div class="nextstepaction"]
 > [Continuous integration and delivery](./ci-cd.md)